Twitch Extension Support for Destiny 2

-Completing viewer bounties will grant in-game rewards to the viewer's connected Destiny 2 account, including Trials Tokens, Glimmer, XP, and exclusive Twitch rewards.
+Completing viewer bounties will grant in-game rewards to the viewer's connected Destiny 2 account, including Trials Reputation, Glimmer, XP, and exclusive Twitch rewards.
 Progress towards bounties can be seen by navigating to the Viewer Bounties tab of the overlay during the stream.

 Once a bounty is completed visit Amanda Holliday in the Towers Hangar to claim the rewards.

 Reaction bounties allow viewers to engage with the outcome of Trials of Osiris matches by sending end of match reactions to the streamer.

 At the conclusion of a Trials of Osiris match viewers will see a reaction menu displayed at the bottom of the stream, and will have approximately 30 seconds after the match concludes to send a reaction.
 The total reactions of each type will be displayed in chat once this period ends.